Graduation Information for Students

 There are two different graduation programs that lead to a graduation certificate from the Kindergarten to Grade 12 system:

-- Certificate of Graduation (Dogwood Diploma): Secondary school graduation for most students in B.C. comes after acquiring 80 credits.
+- Dogwood Diploma (Secondary school graduation for most students in B.C. comes after acquiring 80 credits)

-- Adult Graduation Diploma: Learners who are 18 years of age or older can combine credits earned at both secondary and post-secondary schools towards either a B.C.
-Adult Graduation Diploma (Adult Dogwood) or a regular B.C.
+- Adult Graduation Diploma: Learners who are 18 years of age or older can combine credits earned at both secondary and post-secondary schools towards a B.C.
+Adult Graduation Diploma (Adult Dogwood).
+Adult learners may also pursue a regular B.C.
 Dogwood Diploma.

 Getting Credit to Graduate